-IMPORTANT: UltraDMA/100 and UltraDMA/66 IDE devices must use a 40-pin 80-conductor IDE cable.
+IMPORTANT: UltraDMA66 and UltraDMA100 IDE devices require a 40-pin 80-conductor cable to be enabled.

 10) Chassis Intrusion Lead (2 pin CHASSIS)

 This requires an external detection mechanism such as a chassis intrusion monitor/sensor or microswitch.
 The sensor is triggered when a high level signal is sent to the Chassis Signal lead, which occurs when a panel switch or light detector is triggered.
 This function requires the optional ASUS CIDB chassis intrusion module to be installed (see 7.
 APPENDIX).
 If the chassis intrusion lead is not used, a jumper cap must be placed over the pins to close the circuit.